mozilla/session-invalidation/docs/supporting_new_rps.md

           imaginaryState: STATE_NOT_MODIFIED
 ```

-You'll also see that this method check's each `result`'s `affectedRP` field to
+You'll also see that this method checks each `result`'s `affectedRP` field to
 determine the state changes to each RP.
 Add a case for your new one.

 ```js